openshift/compliance-operator/doc/crds.md

   authentication to privileged accounts.
 Users will first login, then escalate to privileged (root) access via su / sudo.
 This is required for FISMA Low and FISMA Moderate systems.
+instructions: |-
+  To ensure root may not directly login to the system over physical consoles, run the following command:
+     cat /etc/securetty
+  If any output is returned, this is a finding.
 id: xccdf_org.ssgproject.content_rule_no_direct_root_logins
 severity: medium
 status: FAIL